Portuguese general strike of 1934: Reasons for lack of impact

 The causes of the failure of the strike to have more impact remain the subject of debate.
-Some CGT supporters accused the Portuguese Communist Party of a plot to alert the political police, causing some CGT strike leaders to be arrested on the eve of the strike.
-It is suggested that the then leader of the Portuguese Communist Party (PCP), Bento António Gonçalves, did all he could to stop the strike going ahead.
+Some CGT supporters accused the Portuguese Communist Party (PCP) of a plot to alert the political police, causing some CGT strike leaders to be arrested on the eve of the strike.
+It is suggested that the then leader of the PCP, Bento António Gonçalves, did all he could to stop the strike going ahead.
 The lack of complete agreement between the CIS and the CGT was a contributory factor to the lack of impact of the strike.
 It seems clear, however, that no strike would have had the strength to overthrow all the forces that the government could marshal.
 The locations where the strikers were most active were, in most cases, soon controlled by the police, army and the Guarda Nacional Republicana (GNR), Portugal's military police force, or Gendarmerie.
 The police and the government seemed to be aware of the preparations for the strike and the date it was to be held.
 Some of the main union leaders, including Mário Castelhano, leader of the CGT, Acácio Tomás de Aquino and Carlos Vilhena were detained before the strike.
 Overnight, between the 17th and 18th, Salazar left his residence and important sites in the capital were occupied by the army.
 With word of these preparations by the government spreading, support for the strike ended up being reduced.